kean/Nuke/README.md

 Nuke ILS provides an efficient way to download and display images in your app.
 It's easy to learn and use thanks to a clear and concise API.
 Its architecture enables many powerful features while offering virtually unlimited possibilities for customization.

-Despite the number of features, the framework is lean and compiles in just under 3 seconds[¹](#footnote-1).
+Despite the number of features, the framework is lean and compiles in under 2 seconds[¹](#footnote-1).
 Nuke has an automated test suite 2x the size of the codebase itself, ensuring excellent reliability.
 Every feature is carefully designed and optimized for [performance](https://kean.blog/post/nuke-9).

 > **Fast LRU memory and disk cache** · **SwiftUI** · **Smart background decompression** · **Image processing** · **Resumable downloads** · **Intelligent deduplication** · **Request prioritization** · **Prefetching** · **Rate limiting** · **Progressive JPEG, HEIF, WebP, SVG, GIF** · **Alamofire** · **Combine** · **Reactive extensions**